wiryls/cube-collection/README.md

 ## Known issues

-- [Jitters](https://github.com/bevyengine/bevy/issues/4669) happend while moving cubes.
+- [Jitters](https://github.com/bevyengine/bevy/issues/4669) happen while moving cubes.
 - Color pattern may not friendly to some color blindness.

 ## About this repository